Qatar Financial Information Unit: Effectiveness

 Although Qatar has enacted several pieces of legislation to address gaps and inconsistencies in its anti-money laundering and terrorism finance laws in recent years, the country has been criticized for not fully implementing or enforcing these measures.
 Former US Treasury Department official Matthew Levitt has noted, “To date, implementation and enforcement have not been a component of Qatar’s approach to these issues.
 Instead, Qatar routinely stresses to investors and critics alike the passage of laws that, on paper, appear robust but are almost never implemented or enforced.”
 In March 2022, during the Fourth Level High Strategic Dialogue between the state of Qatar & the United Nations office of counter terrorism (UNOCT), strategic priorities and collaborations for effective United Nations support to member’s states on Counter terrorism were discussed by both bodies.
 Qatar is the second largest contributor to the United Nations trust funds for counter terrorism out of a total 35 donors.
 This was all reported in the article by The United Nations on 27th March 2022.
 Also it was revealed in the article by US Department of state that there were no terrorist attacks reported in Qatar in 2019.

 In its 2013 Annual Report, QFIU reported record numbers of Suspicious Transaction Reports (313) and suspects (352), though these numbers may reflect better adoption of anti-money laundering and terrorism finance measures as opposed to an increase in suspicious activities.
 Only 112 cases were disseminated to judicial or law enforcement authorities.
 According to a 2014 U.S. State Department report, Qatar prosecuted only one money-laundering case in 2013, and had no convictions.
 The same report lists Qatar as a “Major Money Laundering Country” and a “country of concern.”

+An Anti-Money Laundering and Terrorism Financing (AML/CFT) Section was established under the Companies Affairs Department at MOCI pursuant in Qatar to Decision No. (95) of 2019.
+The Section’s responsibilities included coordination with the National Anti-Money Laundering and Terrorism Financing Committee (NAMLC).
+Providing NAMLC with any relevant data and information, collaboration with NAMLC to complete the National Risk Assessment of risks of money laundering, terrorism financing and financing of proliferation of weapons of mass destruction and implement its outcomes.
+On March 31, 2023, FATF published its report on Qatar’s recent initiatives for anti-money laundering and claimed that Qatar has made substantive improvements to its system to combat money laundering and terrorism financing and its technical compliance with FATF requirements is strong.
+The report also stated that the country is effectively confiscating large sums, including proceeds and instrumentalities of crime, and property of equivalent value.
+Qatar has implemented a risk-based approach to the assessment of money laundering and terrorist financing risks and the supervision of the financial sector.

 QFIU reported even larger numbers of Suspicious Transaction Reports (516) and suspects (787) in 2014, though the number of cases disseminated to national or foreign law enforcement agencies declined markedly.